Student/Postdoc Travel and Competition Awards Details

 How to Apply

-Applying for an is easy, since the award application is part of the abstract submission process.
-Submit your abstract and apply for an award at the same time before the abstract submission deadline (January 7, 2021.)
+Applying is easy, since the award application is part of the abstract submission process.
+Submit your abstract and apply for an award at the same time before the abstract submission deadline (November 30, 2021.)
 To be eligible, when submitting your abstract, be sure to:

 - List AAA/Anatomy as your sponsoring society

 - Select an AAA abstract topic category

 - Fill out the appropriate responses when you get to the "Awards" page of the abstract submission site.